saidatta/EngPaperNotes/ProjectInternalNotes/Concurrency/java/observations/ReentrantLock - Fairness, TryLock and More.md

-# Java Concurrency: ReentrantLock - Fairness, TryLock and More

 ## Overview
 This tutorial explains how Java's `ReentrantLock` works.
 The `ReentrantLock` class is a part of the java.util.concurrent.locks package and it's one of the central classes in the Java Concurrency Utilities framework.
 It provides a basic, yet very flexible locking mechanism.